geertjanw/ojet-training/README.md

 ## Part 1: Set Up the Environment

+### (b) Getting Data

-In this part, you publish data that will be used in the other parts that follows.
+In this part, you publish mock data that will be used in the other parts that follows.

    1. Set up the JSON Server: https://github.com/typicode/json-server
    2. Download and put anywhere on disk: https://github.com/geertjanw/ojet-training/blob/master/employeeData.json